LEE-HYUNSANG/UPBIT_ML/doc/config.md

 limit order fails and no second attempt is configured.

 ## f6_sell_settings.json
-Take-profit settings for open positions.
-It currently stores `TP_PCT` which specifies the percentage above the entry price to place a limit sell order one second after a buy fills.
-Prices are rounded up to the nearest tick size and adjusted so the final price is at least two ticks above the entry price.
+Controls how open positions are closed.
+The keys are:

+* `TP_PCT` – percentage above entry to place the initial take-profit order.
+* `MINIMUM_TICKS` – minimum tick gap when calculating the TP price.
+If the rounded TP is within this many ticks of the entry price, it is moved up to maintain the gap.
+* `TS_FLAG` – `'ON'` enables the trailing-stop logic while `'OFF'` disables it.
+* `HOLD_SECS` – trailing stop becomes active once a position has been held at least this many seconds.
+* `TRAIL_START_PCT` – gain percentage that must be reached before trailing stop monitoring begins.
+* `TRAIL_STEP_PCT` – allowed drop from the peak price once trailing stop is active.

-`OrderExecutor` loads this file on startup and merges the values into its configuration.
+`OrderExecutor` loads these settings on startup and stores them in its configuration.
+The trailing-stop flag is converted to `TRAILING_STOP_ENABLED` for `PositionManager`.
 ## f5_f5_strategy_params.json
 Default hyperparameters for each strategy used by the ML pipeline.